 Step 1

 Cut the glass.
 We decided on a five sided shape.
 We sketched the shape on a piece of paper and then used the paper to trace our desired shape onto the glass.
-We used our favorite glass cutter to cut the glass.
+We used our favorite glass cutter

 Keep the glass cutter well oiled for ease when cutting.
 To keep your glass cutter in good shape, see our tutorial How to Add Oil to a Glass Cutter.